DeeNewcum/deedot/README.md

     # Override the global settings for this specific machine
     export TERM=xtermc

-Setup.pl [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line.
+Deedot [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line.

 ## Machine-specific overrides — via text substitution ##

 For files that don't have 'source' capability, text substitution is available as a fallback.

-For example, setup.pl will update the section of ~/.ssh/config every time it's run:
+For example, deedot will update the section of ~/.ssh/config every time it's run:

     ######## MODIFICATIONS HERE WILL BE OVERWRITTEN BY CONTENTS OF: ~/dotfiles/.ssh/config.subst ########
     Host github.com